WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \subsubsection{Detailed Results}

-\paragraph{ID evaluation} We show the ID results of ERM for the LSA64 dataset in Table~\ref{table:lsa64_ID}.
-We obtain these results by doing a hyperparameter search with the methodology detailed in Appendix~\ref{appendix:workflow}, but with no held-out test domain.
-In other words, all the domains are ID.
-We then perform train-domain validation to choose the best performing model and report its accuracy.
+\paragraph{ID evaluation} We show the results of ERM for the LSA64 dataset in Table~\ref{table:lsa64_ID}.
+We obtain these results by doing a hyperparameter search with the methodology detailed in Appendix~\ref{appendix:framework} with no held-out test domain and choose the model with train-domain validation.
+In other words, the training is done with all domains; thus, all domains are ID.
+The columns correspond to the validation accuracy of the chosen model in each domain.

-\paragraph{Baseline evaluation} We show the results of our set of baseline algorithms on the LSA64 dataset in Table~\ref{table:lsa64_results}.
-We obtain these results taking every domain as a held-out test set and performing a hyperparameter search with the methodology detailed in Appendix~\ref{appendix:workflow}.
-Hence, each column of Table~\ref{table:lsa64_results} corresponds to the domain performance when taken as a test set.
+\paragraph{Benchmarks results} We show the detailed benchmark results of the adapted OOD generalization algorithms in Table~\ref{table:detailed_lsa64_results}.
+Each results is obtained by holding out one domain during training and reporting the performance of the chosen model from the hyperparameter sweep on that held out domain, more details in Appendix~\ref{appendix:framework}.